Yyassin/SYSC3010Lab4/README.md

 # SYSC3010 Lab4 Mini-Project
 This repository was created for Part3 of Lab4 of the SYSC3010 course at Carleton University.
 The main goals are:
 1. Demonstrate how to build a distributed embedded system using technologies that may be useful for students' own projects
-2. Use git as a Team, where each student changes files in their own branches and then merges their files in the main branch once the new features are implemented.
+2. Use git as a Team, where each student changes files in their own branches and then merges branch into the main branch once the new features are implemented.

 # What does it do?
 It allows ```users``` to remotely set the LED colors from the SenseHAT attached to a ```device``` (RPi).